abonello/food_nutrition/README.md

 Implemented editing a categories.

-## Backups
+### Backups

 I implemented two routes that are used either to get a backup of the database, or replace the database from a backup file.
 This will help me in two cases.
 1. I mess up the data during testing where it is quicker to replace the lot rather than edit indivual entries
-2. The data has been messed up by someone (possibly intentionally) - I am not currently implementing a log in system.
+2. The data has been messed up by someone - I am not currently implementing a log in system.

-## Dashboard
+### Dashboard

 Drafted a dsahboard with 2 scatter plots - fats vs sat, carbs vs sugar.